 If you have an email list, make sure you utilize the power of email and reach out to your small business clients and customers to let them know what offerings your small business will have going during Small Business Saturday.

 Believe it or not many people forget this simple step and it can cost your small business in sales, especially on Small Business Saturday.
-Also, updating your hours for the holiday season in general will help you communicate directly with the algorithms of each platform so they feel confident in your business information.
-Verify your business hours on all of the following platforms:

 Whether this is online through chat, phones and email or in person at your store, make sure your small business is ready to offer outstanding customer service on Small Business Saturday!
-Have a plan of action or a customer-lead funnel for when people reach out to you.
-Whether you write down a list of FAQs, have a sales pitch, or links to book or buy, preparing ahead of time can help streamline your communication.

 Spread the love and connect with other small businesses in your community on Small Business Saturday!
 Ideas like scavenger hunts that have stops at other participating businesses in your community are not only fun for your customers but bring in new customers to your small business who may have not heard of you before!